cellistigs/ensemble_attention/README.md

   - “Dynamic” ensembles, where our aggregation strategy is based on the data
   - How do these compare?
 - Another way to interpret mixture of expert like characteristics would be through hyperensembles: https://arxiv.org/abs/1609.09106

+#### Single Model Ideas
+- What if we can use loss properties to study the relationship between ensembles and single models?
+Think about things like the ensemble training vs. test loss, and use these to evaluate the relationships between single models and ensembles.

 # Repo organization:
 - src: source code.